tillbaum/pytiba/README.md

 __Video:__ (https://youtu.be/6-b6gVSqS5E)

 ### DublicateSheets
+Note: with Revit 2022 Version this feature is implemented natively

 Dublicates a selected sheet (ProjectBrowser).
 Including multiple TitleBlocks and Legend Views.
 Select a Sheet in the ProjectBrowser and hit the Sheet-Dublicate-Button.
 __Video:__ (https://www.youtube.com/watch?v=sUjJq2U34tg)